Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems: Hamiltonization through decomposable Poisson structures

-The properties discussed in the previous paragraph motivate the notion of normal class relative to a vector field $X$, which encodes the freedom of the choice of the vector field $Y$ such that \ec{\pi = Y \wedge X}.
+The properties discussed in the previous paragraph motivate the notion of normal class relative to a vector field $X$, which encodes the freedom of the choice of the vector field $Y$ such that $\pi = Y \wedge X$.

-\begin{definition} Let $X$ be a vector field on $M$.
+\begin{Definition} Let $X$ be a vector field on $M$.
 A normal class relative to $X$, or simply a \emph{normal class}, is an equivalence class of vector fields on $M$ with respect to the relation